oldschoolgg/obdocs/BSO.md

 - Quest points are capped at 5000, and you get 1-30 at a time
 - 2x PvM speed
 - Clue caskets give extra loot
+- Custom bosses
-- There are special, custom items, like Mystery boxes and BSO pets
+- Custom items, like Mystery boxes, custom pets and master skill capes!
 - Everything is tradeable

 ## Lottery